The 140 Character Limit: I’m Not Ready to Kiss It Goodbye

 I’m concerned the messages could start becoming longer, requiring more time to read, longer replies and ultimately become too time consuming.

 Not to be completely negative here, having the ability to expand a tweet still works for me (and I’m excited about the prospect).
 There are times I truly could use an extra 20 characters.

 I really dislike abbreviations and shorthand (and you’ll rarely see me use them).
 To me they’re less professional and using them runs the risk of miscommunication.
 The 140 character limit means sometimes having to use them or change the content and what I really wanted my message to be.
 That’s one thing for my content but another for conversations and especially customer service.

-I have number of Twitter conversations most days and keeping within the 140 character limit is easy.
+I have a number of Twitter conversations most days and keeping within the 140 character limit is easy.
 But what happens when it’s a customer service question?
 What happens when the answer simply cannot be cut short?
 That means multiple, continued Tweets.
 It works but still a choppy conversation.
 It would be nice in these circumstances to have some extra real estate.